-My frist stop after leaving was of course the iconic Circus, a beautiful circle of houses that curve round, next up and near by was the Royal Crescent, a row of houses that bend in a Crescent shape… unsurprisingly.
+My first stop after leaving was, of course, the iconic Circus, a beautiful circle of houses that curve around, next up and nearby was the Royal Crescent, a row of houses that bend in a Crescent shape… unsurprisingly.

-Sometimes it pays to be a tourist in your own Country and this was one of them days, I was so happy to finally see both places and i would totally recommend visiting whether you’re from the UK or just visiting the UK!
+Sometimes it pays to be a tourist in your own country and this was one of the days, I was so happy to finally see both places and I would totally recommend visiting whether you’re from the UK or just visiting the UK!

 Are you ready to book a tour now?
 Have a look at these awesome options which enable you to see so much in just a one day trip from London: